quartzmo/mocha_rails/Readme.md

       expect(array.indexOf(4)).to.equal(-1)
 ```

-Start your server and open `http://localhost:3000/mocha`.
+Create these files, start your server, and open `http://localhost:3000/mocha`.
 You should see Mocha's very attractive results page.
 If you
-see a completely blank page, check your JavaScript console for errors.
-If you see an almost blank page, with a
-few zeros in the upper right corner, you just need to add some tests.
+see a completely blank page, or an almost blank page with a few zeros in the upper right corner, check your JavaScript console for errors.

 ## Credits